nextstrain/janus/README.md

 ./janus -j 4 --config filters="flu_h3n2*,zika"
 ```

-Filters also apply to all other rules including fauna downloads and the `clean`
+Filters also apply to all other rules including `download`, `push`, and
-rule described later.
-The following command will only download H3N2 data from
+`clean`.
+The following command will only download H3N2 data from fauna.
-fauna.

 ```bash
 ./janus download -j 4 --config filters="flu_h3n2*"